bbaillif/genbench3d/README.md

 ```

 Before using GenBench3D, you must define working relative/absolute paths in the config/default.yaml file.

-For the reference data, we used the CSD Drug subset that can be found [here](https://ars.els-cdn.com/content/image/1-s2.0-S0022354918308104-mmc2.zip), but you can use any list of molecules you want.
+For the reference data, we used the CSD Drug subset that can be found [here](https://ars.els-cdn.com/content/image/1-s2.0-S0022354918308104-mmc2.zip) along with the CSD Python API to query the September 2023 release of the CSD, but you can use any list of molecules you want.
 We recommend using the publicly available LigBoundConf PDB subset (minimized version) that can be downloaded from [here](https://pubs.acs.org/doi/suppl/10.1021/acs.jcim.0c01197/suppl_file/ci0c01197_si_002.zip)

 The original CrossDocked v1.1 dataset can be downloaded from [here](http://bits.csb.pitt.edu/files/crossdock2020/) (make sure you have enough space because there are a lot of files), while the processed CrossDocked dataset (extracting pockets and ligands only for RMSD < 1A) used in e.g. Pocket2Mol can be downloaded [here](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).
 You can run the convert_crossdocked_split.py script with another conda environment you own that has pytorch installed to transform the datasplit (in .pt pickle format containing torch objects) to a .p format without torch object to be run with minimal dependancies with the provided genbench3D environment.

 ## Usage